Düsseldorf-Eller station: Location

 The station is located in the east of the district Düsseldorf-Eller.
 It is elevated above Vennhauser Allee.
 The station has a central platform with access to Vennhauser Allee.

 History

 The station building was built of brick in 1872.
 In 1909, a waiting room was added.
 By 1975, the station building was no longer used for railway purposes, but instead it was used for artists' studios.
 In 1982, it had its first public exhibition, which was followed by over 100 other shows, which were attended by more than 400 artists.
 In 1986, Freundeskreis Kulturbahnhof Eller e.V.
 (Friends of the Culture Station of Eller) was founded.

 On 1 April 1985, the old station building was registered on Düsseldorf's heritage list in the category of technical monuments.

 Services

-The station is served by Rhine-Ruhr S-Bahn line S 1 every 20 minutes and five bus routes (M1, 722, 730, 735 and 736), operated by Rheinbahn, at intervals between 10 and 60 minutes.
+The station is served by Rhine-Ruhr S-Bahn line S1 every 20 minutes, and by five bus routes (M1, 722, 730, 735 and 736), operated by Rheinbahn, at intervals between 10 and 60 minutes.